 - 9. No need for Page Scroll to ID

-Advertisement: This article contains affiliate links that you will easily recognize.
-Classic links are in purple and sponsored links are in pink.
+Announcement: this article contains affiliate links that you will easily recognize.
+The classic links are in purple and sponsored links are in pink.

 1. Exit Elementor or Visual Composer

 Elementor is a page builder for WordPress that has been popular since its release and has overshadowed the "old timers" like Visual Composer for example.
 What certainly contributed to its success is its easy use in front-end but also the simplicity of importing pre-made layouts.

 The Divi theme has its own page builder: the Divi Builder, which has nothing to envy to the new page-builders on the market since its recent updates (be careful to don't confuse the Divi theme with the Divi Builder).